constgen/neutrino-preset-react-nodegui/README.md

 ## Project Layout

 `neutrino-preset-react-nodegui` follows the standard [project layout](https://neutrino.js.org/project-layout) specified by Neutrino.
 This means that by default all project source code should live in a directory named `src` in the root of the project.
 This includes JavaScript files, stylesheets, images, and any other assets that would be available to your compiled project.
 Only files explicitly imported or lazy loaded to your project will be bundled.
+You may use JavaScript or TypeScript for development.
+The entry file may be any of both: `src/index.jsx` or `src/index.tsx`

 ## Quickstart